melekmoalla/holbertonschool-printf/README.md

 # Usage

-- In fonction \_printf and all function in thr file printf are used function putchar because method of printf it displays character by character
+- In function \_printf and all functions in the file printf are using the putchar function because the method of printf displays character by character.
   <br>

-- all the prototype
+- All the prototypes is linked in main.h

-<p>=> File printf is linked in  the file fonction when you want to print any caracter in the above table</p>
+<p>=> The printf file is linked to the function file when you want to print any character in the table above</p>
 <br>
 <table border="2">
 	<thead>